 Diastasis Rectus Abdominus (DRA)/Abdominal Separation

-Our Victoria Women’s Health Physiotherapists Faraley Vander Schilden and Miriam Haustein can help treat this medical condition.
+Our Victoria Women’s Health Physiotherapist Holly Mallari can help treat this medical condition.
 Abdominal separation or diastasis rectus abdominus (DRA) is the widening of the gap of the linea alba (the connective tissue) between the right and left rectus abdominus.
 DRA is a very common condition that many women don’t even know they have.
 It is not often brought up in prenatal education and is often missed in many pre or postpartum exercises classes.
-Some research states that 100% of women in pregnancy have some degree of separation1 (think about it – something has to give!).
+Some research states that 100% of women in pregnancy have some degree of separation1.
 Another body of research reported that 36% of women continue to have a separation at 5-7 weeks post-delivery2.
 Research also shows that left untreated, the gap at 8-weeks remains unchanged at 1-year postpartum3.
 Physiotherapy by a Pelvic Floor Physiotherapist can help alleviate these concerns.

 It has also been shown that 66% of women with DRA also have some level of pelvic floor dysfunction4 (e.g. bladder or bowel control problems and/or pelvic organ prolapse).
-Improper training in attempt to correct the DRA can worsen the pelvic floor dysfunction, not to mention worsen the existing separation.
-I have seen men who have given themselves a diastasis with inappropriate abdominal training!
+Improper training in attempting to correct the DRA can worsen the pelvic floor dysfunction, not to mention worsen the existing separation.

 Even if women or men know they have a DRA, advice on how to resolve the separation varies dramatically.
 Promises of closing the gap and resolving the diastasis are often given.
 Unfortunately, these promises rarely deliver – there is often a degree of irreversible connective tissue stretch that does not completely recover.
 Abdominoplasty, or a Tummy Tuck, is a surgical procedure that closes the connective tissue component of DRA completely.
 This procedure is major surgery, and is not covered by basic health care.
 Does that mean that you cannot reduce the gap between the recti with exercise?
 No, often you can with proper training.
 You can also improve the tensile strength of this connective tissue, and the tone and strength of the deep abdominals (transversus abdominus).
 This improves the support and appearance of your abdominal wall as well as provide stability for your back and pelvis.